luqmanbarry/aro-classic-terraform/docs/operations/execution-models.md

 - `terraform.auto.tfvars.json` is generated.
 Do not edit it by hand.
 - `scripts/run_cluster_stack.sh` is the main shared runner for CI and shell-based runs.
 - `scripts/run_cluster_stack_bastion.sh` is the bastion wrapper.
-- `scripts/aap/run_cluster_stack.yml` is the AAP playbook that calls the shared runner.
+- `playbooks/aap/run_cluster_stack.yml` is the AAP playbook that calls the shared runner.
+- Azure Pipelines and GitHub Actions examples both call the same shared runner so the execution path stays consistent.
 - Terraform builds the Azure resources, the ARO cluster, and optional bootstrap pieces.
 - OpenShift GitOps manages the selected platform and workload apps after bootstrap.
 - If a GitOps app needs a Kubernetes `Secret`, add that app's `externalSecrets` entries to the same values file before apply.